starr-dusT/gitlab-ci/README.md

 gitlabci-local uses the variables defined in .gitlab-ci.yml,
 parses the simple environment variables file named `.env`
-and the configurations selected through `.configurations`.
+and the configurations selected through `.local:configurations`.

 If specific environment variables are to be used in the job's container: